JWT Authentication in the GraphOS Router

 JWK matching

-To match an incoming JWT with its corresponding JWK, the proceeds through descending "specificity levels" of match criteria until it identifies the first compatible JWK from its JWK Sets:
+To match an incoming JWT with its corresponding JWK, the router proceeds through descending "specificity levels" of match criteria until it identifies the first compatible JWK from its JWK Sets:

 1. The JWT and JWK match both kid and alg exactly.